-Usually, your dentist will recommend a root canal as a last resort, which means there was no other possible treatment.
+Usually, your dentist will recommend a root canal as a last resort, which means there is no other possible treatment.
 Unfortunately, this means the only other alternative is to extract the tooth.

 When your dentist extracts a tooth, bone loss sets in immediately, and your remaining teeth slowly start to move.
 That’s why it’s imperative to have a bridge, implant, or partial denture placed.
-However, nothing will compare to saving the natural tooth, which is why you should take good care of them.
+However, nothing will compare to saving the natural tooth, so you should take good care of them.

 What are the Disadvantages of a Root Canal?